islet-project/islet/doc/platform-development/secure-interaction.md

 In ARM CCA, each RMI/RSI command has a different number of input/output parameters.
 So we need to take special care in accessing such parameters.

-To catch any mistakes regarding this in advance, ISLET developers must explicitly define `Constraint` as follows.
+To catch any mistakes regarding this in advance, Islet developers must explicitly define `Constraint` as follows.
 ```rust
 // (1) define RMI/RSI constraints
 lazy_static! {